facebookresearch/vggsfm/README.md

 **Updates:**

-- [Sep 5, 2024]
+- [Sep 9, 2024] Allow to export a dense point cloud!

-  - Added the instruction on how to train a Gaussian splatting model with our results!
+- [Sep 5, 2024] Added the instruction on how to train a Gaussian splatting model with our results!

 - [Aug 26, 2024]
   - We have introduced a video runner that can process sequential frames, such as those in videos.
 It supports the reconstruction of over ```1000``` input frames.
 By using masks to filter out moving objects, it can also effectively recover camera poses and point clouds from dynamic video sequences.

-- [Jul 28, 2024]
-  - Added support for filtering out dynamic objects using ```masks```.
+- [Jul 28, 2024] Added support for filtering out dynamic objects using ```masks```.

 - [Jul 10, 2024] Now we support exporting dense depth maps!